danielemarinazzo/O_info_psycnet/README.md

 `n_highest = number of multiplets with highest informational value that is retained for boostrap validation (e.g. 50)`

 `biascorrection = whether the entropy is corrected for sampling bias (1 = true)`

+to statistically validate only a certain number with highest informational value.

 For hardcore python users, [this repo](https://github.com/PranavMahajan25/HOI_toolbox) is a functioning, work in progress version, but slower and still without the important check of [carryover significance](https://github.com/danielemarinazzo/HOI/blob/main/find_carryover_significance.m)
 3. Plot the output using [this repo](https://github.com/renzocom/hyperplot) and the notebook `High order network psychometrics.ipynb`